 Cancellation policy for private and semi-private sessions is 24 hours in advance or payment is still due.

-If you are more than 5 minutes late for a 30 minute private, or more than 15 minutes late for a 55 minute session, it will be considered a late cancel and payment will still be due.
+If you are more than 5 minutes late for a 30 minute private, or more than 15 minutes late for a 55 minute session, it will be considered a late cancel and payment will be expected.

 PRIVATE PILATES SESSIONS